bozso/insar_meteo/README.md

 corner reflectors and I will try to develop a method for integrated water vapour monitoring.
 At the moment this is still in its infancy.

-The repository now mainly holds programs written in Python and C (compiles into binary executables callable from the command line) that will form the basis for my future programs.
+The repository now mainly holds programs written in Python and C++ (compiles into shared libraries called in Python with the `ctypes` library) that carry out performance heavy tasks.

 ## Short description of folders and files